 Whether reversing years of stains on your teeth or simply brightening up your smile, teeth whitening can be a great way for patients to refresh their smile.
-At Snellville Family Dental, we offer professional dental whitening trays with the gel.
+At Snellville Family Dental, we offer professional dental whitening trays.
 This treatment allows for patients to safely and gently whiten their teeth in the comfort of their own home.
-Often, patients want to whiten their smile to provide the finishing touches to some restorative work they will receive to complete their new smile.
+Often, patients want to whiten their smile to provide the finishing touches to some restorative work they are getting.
 In contrast, some patients simply wish to take care of staining on their teeth from frequent coffee consumption and other foods that stain teeth easily.

 When it comes to whitening, patients have a wide variety of options depending on what they are looking to accomplish.
-Certainly, some options are longer lasting and more effective than others, and our staff at Snellville Family Dental will be happy to explain the ins and outs of teeth whitening.
-Overall, it is most important for patients to discuss whitening with their Doctor to ensure they receive the best treatment.
+Certainly, some options are longer lasting and more effective than others Overall, it is most important for patients to discuss whitening with their Doctor to ensure they receive the best treatment.
 Additionally, the Doctor can give patients proper guidance to achieve the results they desire.

-Professional at-home whitening trays is what we at Snellville Family Dental offer to our patients.
+Professional at-home whitening kits are what we at Snellville Family Dental offer to our patients.
 This option includes the consultation with the dentist and professionally medicated trays to take home to get started.
-Above all, take-home trays are the most effective and simple whitening option, and patients will see results almost immediately.
+Above all, take-home teeth whitening kits are the most effective and easiest to use teeth whitening option.
+Patients will see results almost immediately.
 Finally, patients may choose to complete several rounds of treatment or stop at the first supply of whitening gel.
-Although, this will depend on how stained the teeth are to begin with and on the patient’s preferred results.
+Although, this will depend on how stained the teeth are, to begin with, and on the patient’s preferred results.

 Patients who are looking for a quick and cheap option for whitening often turn to the whitening strips that can be found over the counter in stores.
-In contrast to professional trays, this option may be simple and relatively cheap, the effects of the strips does not last long, and it is just simply not as powerful as other options.
+In contrast to professional trays, this option may be simple and relatively cheap, the effects of the strip does not last long, and it is just simply not as powerful as a professional teeth whitening kit.
 Additionally, whitening strips from the store do not completely adhere to teeth.
 Thus, the strips leave room for gaps, resulting in discolored spots and an uneven color.

 Unlike the trays, Zoom Whitening is an in-office procedure in which the dentist will apply a whitening gel to the patient’s teeth.
 Then, the dentist will shine a blue LED lamp onto the teeth for about 15 minutes.
 Finally, this process is repeated up to two times after the first round to complete the procedure.
 Though it is the most common form of whitening for in-office whitening treatment, Zoom is simply not as effective as other options.
 However, it does provide patients with more immediate results than other treatments.